C.D. Irapuato: Club Deportivo Irapuato

 Following that victory, the team began to be considered as a candidate for an invitation to participate in the Liga de Expansión MX.
-This invitation became effective on June 19, 2025, when Irapuato's entry into that league as a guest team was announced because Peribán, the season's champion team in the Liga Premier – Serie A, did not meet the requirements to aspire to promotion.
+This invitation became effective on 19 June 2025, when Irapuato's entry into that league as a guest team was announced because Peribán, the season's champion team in the Liga Premier – Serie A, did not meet the requirements to aspire to promotion.

 However, the announcement sparked an institutional crisis within the team.
 Juan Manuel Albo, president of an association named Club Deportivo Irapuato A.C., which holds the rights to the club's logo and name, announced that he would not allow the franchise operated by Healthy People to play in the Liga de Expansión MX due to an alleged financial debt related to the payment of the rights to use the brand.
 Furthermore, Albo intended to pursue his own sports project in the same league.
 Consequently, the league and the FMF announced that they would not allow the participation of any project other than the one operated by Healthy People, which caused football in Irapuato to go on a hiatus for several weeks.

-The crisis was finally resolved after the intervention of the Government of Guanajuato, which acted as a mediator between the opposing sides, and on July 10, 2025, Irapuato's entry into the Liga de Expansión MX was confirmed.
+The crisis was finally resolved after the intervention of the Government of Guanajuato, which acted as a mediator between the opposing sides, and on 10 July 2025, Irapuato's entry into the Liga de Expansión MX was confirmed.

+In Apertura 2025, their first tournament in the Liga de Expansión, Irapuato finished the regular season in fourth place in the standings, advancing to the playoffs.
+In the quarterfinals they eliminated Mineros de Zacatecas and in the semifinals Atlético Morelia, in both cases with ties in aggregate but getting the pass because they were the best seeded team, so Irapuato qualified for the final in the tournament of return to the second tier of Mexican football.
+However, in the final they were defeated by Club Jaiba Brava with a score of 1-0, so Irapuato finished the tournament as runner-up in the Liga de Expansión.
+In their second tournament, the team failed to match the performance shown in the Apertura 2025, so Irapuato was left out of the tournament's play-offs.

+At the end of the 2025–26 season, the conflict between Healthy People and Club Deportivo Irapuato A.C. returned, as the civil association refused to renew the rights transfer contract, so the club lost its place in the Liga de Expansión, because the League and the Mexican Football Federation announced that they would only allow a franchise in Irapuato if it was operated by Healthy People, which became impossible after losing the rights to use the club's brand.

+Unable to manage the team in any other division, Healthy People ended its operations with the club, which led the civil association to negotiate with other businessmen to recover the team.
+Finally, at the end of June 2026, the new project was presented with local operation and allied to Club Pachuca.